 When someone starts to read books and look into other resources in an effort to learn the language of numbers, there is a tendency to simply become familiar with the attributes of numbers as they are usually listed.
 However, this objective, clinical approach that lists a bunch of traits as a way to define a number just does not take into account the subtle differences and flexible nature of even the most rigid features.

 This method might be helpful to get someone roughly familiar with a number's personality, but it is a long way from understanding the true nature of that number as it may appear in different places, environments, and so forth.
-It is for that reason that in my book Numerology; Key To Your Inner Self, I describe the qualities and attributes of each number every time I discuss a different aspect of the chart.
+It is for that reason that in my book Numerology; Key To Your Inner Self: A Complete Guide to Understanding and Using Your Numbers of Destiny, I describe the qualities and attributes of each number every time I discuss a different aspect of the chart.

 I describe the implications of the number 1 when it appears as a Life Path number, than again as an Expression number, again as a Heart’s Desire number, again as a Personality number, and so forth throughout the personality profile part as well as the forecasting part of a Numerology chart.
 The hope is that reading and recognizing the subtle differences will help a student become familiar with each number with much more depth and understanding than by simply memorizing a bunch of traits.
 It takes time before an aspiring numerologist reaches a depth of knowledge that allows him or her to recognize the presence of a number simply by looking at a behavior and vice versa.